-Yoga Handshake - My favorite crammed toes stretch & better than YogaToes.
+Yoga Handshake - This is my favorite crammed toes stretch & better than YogaToes.
 Sit comfortably in a chair.
 Cross right ankle over left knee.
 Thread your right fingers between your toes from under your foot—index finger between 1st and 2nd toe all the way to the pinky finger between 4th-5th toe.
 Your thumb can wrap around to cradle the top of the foot.
 Focus on spreading the toes out wide.
 Hold for 20 seconds, switch sides.
 Repeat x 2

-Legs Up The Wall - This is a great pose to help reduce swelling in the legs, rejuvenate and relax the sore aching muscles.
+Legs Up The Wall - This is a great pose to help reduce swelling in the legs and to rejuvenate and relax your sore aching muscles.
 You’ll need a wall or sturdy door which you can rest your legs on.
 Begin by facing the wall and have a seat.
 Shimmy your bottom so it’s against the wall and your legs are up on the wall.
 Your body should be in an L shape with your bum being the apex of the L. Use your hands for balance as you shift your weight, picking up your lower body and bringing it back down.
 Lower your back to the floor and lie down.
 Rest your shoulders and head.
 You may want a pillow here to relax your head.
-Again shift your weigh from side-to-side get comfortable and let your arms rest open at your sides with your palms facing up.
+Again shift your weight from side-to-side get comfortable and let your arms rest open at your sides with your palms facing up.
 Let your hips sink into the floor.
-Close your eyes and focus in on your breath.
+Close your eyes and focus in on your breathing.
 Try it for 7 minutes at the end of the day.
 Come out of the pose by pushing yourself away from the wall, sliding your legs down to one side, and using your hands to help press yourself back up into a seated position.

-Do these every night for just a week and your feet will thank you!
+Try these every night for a week and your feet and legs will thank you!